jshorte/jshorte.github.io/index.md

 # Preface
-I'm Jacob, 32 years of age studying (BSc)Computing for Games at Falmouth University.
-Here is a showcase of content I've produced both prior and during University.
+I'm Jacob, 34 years of age, currently in my final year studying (BSc)Computing for Games at Falmouth University.
+I have a passion for programming and creating games.

-# Personal Work

 **Languages**